 - Beat the eggs, sugar, and salt for about 2 minutes at high speed, until they're thick and light-colored.

-- Stir in the flour, the cooled, melted butter; vanilla, then the chocolate chips/chunks and the diced pecans.
+- Stir in the flour, espresso powdered, the cooled, melted butter; vanilla, then the chocolate chips or chunks and the diced pecans.

-- Pour the batter into the unbaked pie crust, then scatter the pecan halves on top.
+- Pour the batter into the unbaked pie crust, then press the remaining 2/3 cup pecan halves on top.

 - Bake the pie for 30 minutes.
 Tent it lightly with aluminum foil, and bake for an additional 15 minutes, till the crust and top are both golden brown.